Join Cupertino Robotics

 FRC

-FRC, short for FIRST Robotics Challenge is the final ascension in the Cupertino Robotics program aimed at 11th and 12th-grade students.
+FRC, short for FIRST Robotics Challenge is the final ascension in the FIRST program, aimed at students of all grade levels (9-12).
 In 6-weeks, students are challenged to design, machine, build, and code a robot to compete in that season’s FRC challenge.
 At Cupertino Robotics, Team 2473 Goldstrikers operates with the guidance of FRC mentors.
 Students learn the principles of engineering, mechanical design, computer vision, and software.

 FRC does not focus solely on the technical aspect of robotics.
 PR, Business, and Outreach are also key parts of Team 2473 Goldstrikers.
 Students organize and volunteer at various outreach events, where they spread the values of FIRST and inspire more kids to pursue careers in STEM.